blackwarder59/acks-wiki/git-workflow.md

-# Git Workflow Guide for ACKS II Wiki
+# Git Workflow Reference for ACKS II Wiki

 ## 🎯 Overview

+This is a comprehensive reference document for Git workflow procedures.
+For quick access during development, see the **Cursor rule**: [git_workflow.mdc](mdc:.cursor/rules/git_workflow.mdc)

+> **💡 Quick Access**: The essential Git workflow is available as a Cursor rule for instant access during development.
+This document provides additional context and detailed procedures.

 This guide establishes a safe development workflow with rollback capabilities for the ACKS II Wiki project.
 Every successful implementation will be committed to Git, allowing us to rollback if we encounter unsolvable errors.